Dr. Karen Jolly

 - To teach you how to make the past meaningful by looking at global issues and different perceptions of common concerns--such as governance, social relationships, warfare, beliefs and values--with special emphasis on cross-cultural contacts.

-- To develop your analytical skills in reading, thinking, and writing by teaching you to analyze evidence and use it to write a comparative essay.
+- To develop your analytical skills in reading, thinking, and writing by teaching you to analyze primary sources as evidence and use them to write a comparative essay.

 Since world civilizations is such a broad subject, we will focus on one comprehensive theme to unite all the other aspects of civilization and to provide a basis for comparison: worldviews.
 To study worldviews is to try to understand how people perceived and organized their relationships to nature, each other, and the divine or supernatural.
-In order to understand worldviews, we must look at geography, economy, social structure, politics, religion, literature, and the arts.
-However, students are strongly encouraged to choose a topic or issue that particularly interests them and look for how it relates to the larger picture.
+In order to understand worldviews, we must look at geography, economy, social structure, politics, religion, literature, and art.

-- Bentley, Jerry H. and Herbert F. Ziegler, Traditions and Encounters: A Global Perspective on the Past, Vol. 1: From the Beginnings to 1500 (Boston: McGraw-Hill, 2000).
+- Bentley, Jerry H. and Herbert F. Ziegler, Traditions and Encounters: A Global Perspective on the Past, Vol. 1 (Boston: McGraw-Hill, 1998).

 |News Reports (5)